fhsinchy/the-docker-handbook/container-manipulation-basics.md

 # bXktc2VjcmV0
 ```

 What happens here is, in a `container run` command, whatever you pass after the image name gets passed to the default entry-point of the image.
 An entrypoint is like a gateway to the image.
-Most of the images except the executable images \(explained in the [Working With Executable Images](container-manipulation-basics.md#working-with-executable-images) sub-section\), uses shell or `sh` as the default entry-point.
+Most of the images except the executable images \(explained in the [Working With Executable Images](container-manipulation-basics.md#working-with-executable-images) sub-section\), use shell or `sh` as the default entry-point.
 So any valid shell command can be passed to them as arguments.

 ## Working With Executable Images